 A Nigerian wedding isn’t just a family affair, it’s a community affair.
 Expect to meet extended family members, relatives of relatives, friends of friends, and then some at a traditional Nigerian wedding.
 Everyone will be there.
 It’s a joyous occasion, and the good vibes are shared with one and all.
 The concept of the guest list and RSVPs simply doesn’t hold its ground here.
 The proud parents are happy to invite everyone they know to share in their children’s special day.

 You will see the new couple wearing stunning outfits representing their heritage.
-The entire wedding party might coordinate their outfits as well, which makes it easy to identify which side of the wedding party some of the guests represent.
+The entire wedding party might coordinate their outfits as well, which makes it easy to identify which side of the wedding party or side of the family some of the guests represent.
 You are welcome to wear anything occasion-appropriate, and if you choose to dress in traditional wear like the rest of the friends and family present, you will be embraced for your choice to participate in the culture.

 The nuptials are short at a Nigerian wedding ceremony—typically about an hour or so.
 The reception after is where you’ll spend most of your time.
 Depending on the couple’s traditions, there may be outfit changes, a few additional rituals or smaller ceremonies, and lots of dancing.
 In a Muslim wedding, expect to be seated separately by gender with minimal intermingling between sexes.
 The couple does not kiss in public, either.

 This is the practice of money being thrown by older guests at the Nigerian bride or the couple as they dance at their wedding reception.
-Bridesmaids collect the money strewn on the floor for the Nigerian bride.
-This money is intended to help the new couple start their life together.
+At this time, bridesmaids will collect the money strewn on the floor for the Nigerian bride and place it into bags.
+This money is intended to help the new couple start their life together, similar to the American wedding custom of the money dance, where guests give money to the bride or groom to dance with them.
 Go with plenty of notes to shower them with your goodwill and share in their happiness.
+Don't be surprised if you also see people pressing dollars and pounds on the heads of the happy couple, as this is also common.

 Indulge in traditional delicacies, such as jollof rice, meat skewers, and fufu (made from cassava, yams, and plantains).
 The food at Nigerian weddings—typically catered by the bride’s mother and her friends—is certainly crowd-pleasing.
 Aside from beer, wine, and other drinks, you may also see palm wine served.
 At a Muslim wedding, though, alcohol is not served.

 At Christian weddings, deejays typically play tracks from the latest Afrocentric hits or international beats.
-Some of the dances may almost look choreographed but are steps to popular hits that you can easily follow as you go.
-There will be empty seats aplenty as all ages head to the dance floor.
+Some of the dances may almost look choreographed, but are steps to popular hits that you can easily follow as you go.
+Consider it akin to the cha-cha-slide or cupid shuffle at American weddings.
+That being said, there will be empty seats aplenty as all ages head to the dance floor.
 Aside from the food, this is where you’ll spend the most time as a guest.

 It’s a given that you will receive custom party favors when you leave.
 This can include branded items, monogrammed gifts, household presents, and more featuring the name of the couple and the wedding date.
 A lot of thought goes into planning these favors as a reminder of the good time shared at the wedding.
 Don’t be surprised if this is as elaborately designed as the overall wedding and reception itself.